JSON formatter & validator

 What is CloudyBot?

-CloudyBot is a hosted AI agent that can browse the web, use files, remember context across conversations, and run tasks on a schedule — with hard billing caps so you never get surprise overages.
-This formatter is a small, trustworthy utility; the product is for when you want the machine to do the repetitive work instead of watching you paste JSON.
+CloudyBot is a hosted AI agent that can browse the web, use files, remember context across conversations, and run tasks on a schedule, with hard billing caps so you never get surprise overages.
+This formatter is a free utility; the product automates repetitive work instead of you pasting JSON manually.

 Related tools